-AT-GDH is does not contain group key management mechanisms, or authenticate the resulting key explicitly.
+AT-GDH does not contain group key management mechanisms, or authenticate the resulting key explicitly.
+AT-GDH can be used in any connected network topology with bidirectional links, because a spanning tree can always be constructed in such a network.